danielbeach/skein/README.md

 # skein
-#### Rust-based attempt at Distributed Processing using DuckDB as the engine.
+#### Rust-based attempt at Distributed Processing, learning things.

 The idea is to use `Rust` to write a simple distributed data processing system.
 Through this exercise, we will learn the basics of building a distributed system.